Skip to content

 4. Select the custom role you created and click 'Re-assign User Role'.
 The change takes effect immediately.

-Updating permissions for an existing role
+Updating Permissions for an Existing Role

 If you need to change what a role can access, go to the Entity & Employee Permissions tab, find the role, and click 'Edit Permission'.
 Update the checkboxes and click 'Save Changes'.
 The updated permissions apply immediately to every user currently assigned that role.

-💡 Good to know: Updating a role's permissions affects all users assigned to that role at once.
+⚠️ Important: Updating a role's permissions affects all users assigned to that role at once.
 If you need to give one specific user different access, create a separate role for them rather than editing the shared role.

 Still Need Help?

-If you are having trouble creating or configuring custom roles, Reach out to us at support@engagerocket.co and we'll be happy to assist!
+If you are having trouble creating or configuring custom roles, reach out to us at support@engagerocket.co and we'll be happy to assist!